 It all came about because they, like so many other farmers, needed to diversify.
 So they did their homework, got expert advice - and now make a product they are rightly proud of, that contains no additives or preservatives and is blended by hand, using the traditional techniques that produce a rich creamy texture without high fat content.
 The milk is prepared and cultured very gently over 24 hours in small batches, which helps create an exceptional flavour and texture.

-You can also call to the Estate Dairy, beside the Clandeboye Lodge Hotel, to buy the product and perhaps see the cows for yourself, visitors are welcome (and may see the cows being milked; +44 79 2979 6398, Bryan Boggs).
+You can call to the Estate Dairy, beside the Clandeboye Lodge Hotel, to buy the product and perhaps see the cows for yourself, visitors are welcome (and may see the cows being milked; +44 79 2979 6398, Bryan Boggs).

 Also widely available in local shops and throughout Northern Ireland (eg all Spar shops; St George's Saturday Farmers' Market in Belfast and speciality shops such as Swantons Gourmet Foods).

-The Estate gardens are also of interest, and botanical tours can be arranged (+44 78 0194 9927, Fergus Thompson Firewood and Christmas trees also on sale in winter.).
+The Estate gardens are also of interest, and botanical tours can be arranged (+44 78 0194 9927, Fergus Thompson).
+Firewood and Christmas trees also on sale in winter.).